18kimn/imf_loans/content/text/paper/asia-crisis.md

 assistance and invaluable technological resources.
 Park Chung Hee's police state consciously traded social rights for

+This narrative of national failure rests on the commonly recognized archetypes of the "model minority" and the "yellow peril" deployed and extended at the national level, deemed here as a status of "model modernity."
+The "seamless continuum," to use Gary Okihiro's words, between the former two statuses form a single challenge to the Western, white idea of success, one that must be contained if peace were to be maintained.
+As Okihiro writes, "the very indices of Asian American "success" can imperil the good order of race relations when the margins lay claim to the privileges of the mainstream."
+The model modernity status extends this challenge to the international level, posing "miracles" that emerged becasue

+The onset of the crisis simultaneously shattered and fulfilled this narrative.
+In the immediate sense, the crisis revealed nations in Asia to have failed economically, ending the year after year of unexpectedly high growth [find quote for this].
-The crisis was unexpected to foreigners that had confidence in their investments in the Korean economy, but it was necessary for Western capitalism to triumphantly unmask Korea's economic success as not even a miracle but a facade, something hidden by four decades of state intervention.
-The disbelief one might have in the miracle would not
+On the other hand and in the much more fundamental sense, that failure was necessary for Western capitalism to triumphantly unmask Korea's economic success as not a miracle but a facade hidden by four decades of state intervention.
+The miracle of Asian economic success had been seemingly defying the logic of capital because it had in fact been too good to be true.

-But of course, the crisis itself came from speculation and discourse, being introduced first by foreign speculation and solved by the IMF convincing foreigners to remain in Korea.
-It was a self-fulfilling prophecy; a large stepping stone in a logical foundation too big to fail.
+As I show above, the crisis formed not because of

+- it was all narrative, not material underperformance
+  - yung chul park and comparison to other countries (1 paragraph)
+  - chaebol crackdown leading to brief instability, not the chaebol itself (1 paragraph)
+  - speculation and the self-fulfilling narrative (1 paragraph)
+- their narrative had to be derived from something, it rests on preconditions that didn't just appear from nothing
+  - ## asian tigers
+  - model minority / model modernity
+    - yellow peril <-> model minority
+      - incomprehensible logic that is secondary to the logic of western capital
+      - reducing into horde of workers
+  - chaebol corporations
+- these preconditions fueled the process of accumulation by dispossession
+  - notably _not_ accumulation of capital, but accumulation of